Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 Line-profile widths and `Cutoff(Y/N)` are still specified in cm⁻¹ because the profiles are evaluated internally in wavenumber space, even when the user selects a wavelength grid for the saved output.

+For ExoMol, ExoMolHR, and ExoAtom input, QN labels and formats used by quantum number filters are derived from the metadata by default.
+The `QNslabel` and `QNsformat` rows in examples are optional overrides for custom or legacy files.

 `PredissocXsec(Y/N)`: If `PredissocXsec(Y/N)` is yes, predissociation lifetimes will be used or calculated when calculating cross sections with Voigt profile.

 `Cutoff(Y/N)`: If `Cutoff(Y/N)` is yes, you can provide wing cutoff here in unit of cm⁻¹.